binwiederhier/ntfy/docs/subscribe/pwa.md

 - **Firefox:** Android, as well as on Windows/Linux [via an extension](https://addons.mozilla.org/en-US/firefox/addon/pwas-for-firefox/)
 - **Edge:** Windows

+Note that for self-hosted servers, [Web Push](../config.md#web-push) must be configured for the PWA to work.

 ## Installation

 ### Chrome on Desktop